karmab/kcli/doc/index.md

 On most distributions, default network and storage pool are already defined.

-You can add an additional storage pool with:
+If needed, you can add an additional storage pool with:

 ```Shell
 kcli pool  -p /var/lib/libvirt/images default
 ```

-You can also create a default network:
+You can create a default network:

 ```Shell
 kcli network  -c 192.168.122.0/24 default